proglang/proglang.github.io/src/teaching/25ss/cc.md

 Exercises will not be graded, but we will provide tests to help you verify the correctness of your work.
-It is highly recommended to take the exercises seriously, as the exam requires you to extend the compiler from the sample solution with new features.
+It is highly recommended to take the exercises seriously, as the exam requires you to extend the compiler from the final sample solution with new features.

 | Date | Deadline | Topic |
 |:-----|:-----|:-----|